moorembioinfo/BactCore/README.md

 # BactCore
 Extract per-site flexible (≥95%) bacterial core genome alignments from whole-genome alignments, such as from read mapping.

+With 6 threads:

-- Processes 1,000 1Mbp sequences in ~10 seconds with 6 threads
+- Processes 1,000 1Mbp sequences in ~10 seconds

-- Processes 10,000 1Mbp sequences takes ~142 seconds with 6 threads
+- Processes 10,000 1Mbp sequences takes ~142 seconds
+- Processes 371 4.78Mbp sequences in ~25 seconds

 Output includes invariant sites in the output for detection of recombinant sites with [ClonalFrameML](https://github.com/xavierdidelot/ClonalFrameML)